rzagramonte/wise-whims/README.md

 ## Optimizations

-Looking ahead, there are several avenues for optimizing the "WiseWhims_API-Advice" project:
+Looking ahead, there are several avenues for optimizations:

 1. Caching Mechanism: